-The Department of Mathematical Sciences offers three majors:
+The Department of Mathematical Sciences offers four majors:

-All students intending to major in the mathematical sciences (mathematics, computer science, or actuarial science) begin their mathematics education at Lebanon Valley College by taking the following courses.
+All students intending to major in the mathematical sciences (actuarial science, computer and data science, analytical finance, or mathematics) begin their mathematics education at Lebanon Valley College by taking the following courses.

 MAS 111, 112 Analysis (Calculus)